oziman-boop/oziman-boop/README.md

 - 👋 Hi, I’m Oguzhan Icer,
-- 👀 I’m interested in Machine Learning, Deep Learning, NLP, Statistical Inference
+- 👀 I’m interested in Machine Learning, Deep Learning, NLP, Statistics
-- 🌱 I’m currently learning Time Series Forecasting and Models, MLOps,
+- 🌱 I’m currently learning Time Series Forecasting, MLOps, CNN, RNN, OpenCV, PyTorch
-- 📫 How to reach me oguzhaniicer@hotmail.com
+- 📫 How to reach me oguzhaniicer@hotmail.com / https://www.linkedin.com/in/oguzhan-icer-ab2a25103/

 <!---
 oziman-boop/oziman-boop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.